-Balsamic glaze, sometimes called a balsamic reduction, is balsamic vinegar that has been simmered until most of the water has evaporated away, leaving a deliciously thick, syrupy glaze with a bold flavor.
-The flavor is slightly sweet, tangy, super complex, and it tastes great drizzled over all roasted vegetables, grilled meat, pasta, pizza, and more.
-It is truly a magic bullet to making your food taste gourmet.
+This glaze is slightly sweet, tangy, super complex, and it tastes great drizzled over all roasted vegetables, grilled meat, pasta, pizza, and more.
+It is truly a magic bullet for making your food taste gourmet.

 What Kind of Balsamic Vinegar to Use

-You will want to buy at least a middle-range balsamic vinegar for this recipe because as the vinegar is reduced the flavor will intensify.
+You will want to buy at least a middle-range balsamic vinegar for this recipe because, as the vinegar is reduced, the flavor will intensify.
 If the flavor is not great to begin with, it will become worse when reduced.
 Look for a balsamic vinegar that is labeled “from Modena.”
 The color should be dark and not translucent.
 Avoid vinegars that list wine vinegar, caramel color, or other flavorings in the ingredients.

 Tips for Making Balsamic Glaze